PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-06 06:37:39
+Last updated: 2024-04-06 06:38:12
-Random Quote: Serve, Obey, Protect.
-Simple vows for a simple man.  -  Areo Hotah
+Random Quote: Why have average when you can have extraordinary? - Madelyn Stillwell